4 - Something to do

 “I had been wondering about that too.
 Is there anything you’re particularly good at, any careers you’ve always dreamed of?”

-In my past life, I was an engineer, but I obviously can’t say that… “I was never really that good at anything, growing up.
+On Earth, I was an engineer, but I obviously can’t say that… “I was never really that good at anything, growing up.
 I… like running, I think, can I make a living doing that?”

-Brask hesitated a little.
-“Er… If you’re all right with tools, you could try adventuring as a rogue?”
-I was a surprised that he thought I could handle adventuring, but Brask seemed to mistake my expression for offense.
-“Sorry, I don’t mean to stereotype, it’s just… I don’t know any other decent careers that involve much running.”
+I was a little surprised that he thought I could handle adventuring, but Brask seemed to mistake my expression for offense.

 Brask returned from a brief trip outside the city walls with an assortment of items from his cart.
 “I thought I still had these, so I went to check!
 They were Kavek’s, once, but… They were collecting dust even before we separated, so I think it’s all right for you to have them.”
 He handed me a pack containing a roll of various tools, a pair of lightly armored gloves, and a dagger and sheath, a little worn but still bearing a nasty edge.